ming-ddtechcg/nuodb-operator/README.md

 ### Node Labeling
 Label the nodes you want to run NuoDB pods.

-NOTE: The instructions on this page use the Kubernetes "kubectl" command for command portability reasons.
-You can replace the kubectl command with the OpenShift *oc* command when running commands if you prefer.
+_**Note:** The instructions on this page use the Kubernetes &ensp;`kubectl` command for command portability reasons.
+You can replace the kubectl command with the OpenShift *oc* command when running commands if you prefer._

 &ensp; `kubectl  label node <node name> nuodb.com/zone=a`